nbrowser/nb/README.md

 c.on("update",function(d){
+  //Add your code (user navigate to these genome coordinates in other tab, respond accordingly ) }) c.on("update.anything",function(d){
+  //register multiple listeners as d3-dispatch
-  //Add your code (user navigate to these genome coordinates in other tab, respond accordingly ) }) c.on("brush",function(d){
+  //Add your other code (user navigate to these genome coordinates in other tab, respond accordingly ) }) c.on("brush",function(d){
   //Add your code  (user brush these genome coordinates in other tab, respond accordingly ) })